Voter Protection Hotline

 Voting is easy!

 Once you’re registered, Maine doesn’t require any documentation from you in order to cast your ballot.
+You can vote for any candidate you choose on November 3rd, regardless of your or the candidate’s party affiliation.

 Additionally, there are many options for when and where to vote.
 You can: